 "

-This painting example is meant as an analogy for thinking about how a career in People Analytics can fall somewhere along a more or less technical spectrum.
-You can focus only on applying people analytics – much like an interior designer who is an expert in knowing what needs to be painted and how to achieve the best results but doesn’t do the technical pieces themselves.
-Or, you can decide that you want to get really technical and take on roles like a people data analyst or scientist – that would be like being a paint maker or a painter in our analogy.
+This painting example is meant as an analogy for thinking about how a career in people analytics can fall somewhere along a more or less technical spectrum.
+You can focus only on applying people analytics – much like an interior designer who is an expert in knowing how painting a room needs to be completed to meet the broader design objectives but doesn’t do any of the hands-on painting themselves.
+Or, you can decide that you want to get really technical in your career and take on roles like a people data analyst or scientist – that would be like being a professional painter or paint maker in our analogy.
 You can also find a place in the middle.
-Maybe you want to be more of a do-it-yourself home improvement specialist who makes the decisions about what to paint and do the manual work themselves too.
+Maybe you want to be more of a do-it-yourself home improvement specialist who makes the decisions about what to paint and also does the work themselves too.

-I find it helpful to consider three styles from which you might approach your own career in People Analytics.
-That of a data consumer, a data-doer, and/or a data translator.
+When deciding where along this spectrum you would like to focus your career, I find it helpful to consider three styles.
+That of a data consumer, a data-doer, and that of a data translator.

-A data doer is my own made-up term for anyone whose job is specifically to gather, analyze, manage, and/or interpret data to respond to a specific question, problem, or deliverable.
-For the moment, we will skip past the role of “data doer” – more on this in Step 3 – to focus on the two roles that arguably require deeper excellence in non-technical skills for success: the data consumer and data translator.
+A data doer is my own made-up term for anyone whose job is specifically to gather, analyze, manage, and interpret data to respond to a specific question, problem, or deliverable.
 A data consumer is anyone who uses data results that they did not create themselves.
 You are already a data consumer today as you read articles, take in information, and use available insights to make decisions in your day-to-day life.
 Finally, a data translator is a person who serves as the link between those doing the analytics and those using them to make decisions; this is a person who knows enough about the ‘doing’ to understand and translate the work of doers to the consumers who may not well versed in the data or analysis being used.

-Regardless of which type of role you might gravitate toward in people analytics, you will require non-technical skills.
+Regardless of which type of role you might gravitate toward in people analytics, all types will require non-technical skills.
 Even the data doer cannot do their job well without understanding the uses, purposes, and conditions in which their results will be used.
-In People Analytics non-technical skills allow you to identify business priorities and opportunities.
+In people analytics non-technical skills allow you to identify business priorities and opportunities.
 They help you translate business needs into analytics questions and enable you to leverage data to create results.
-So, let’s get into some of the best non-technical skills for accelerating your People Analytics career.
+So, let’s get into some of the best non-technical skills for accelerating your people analytics career.

 definition